 “And that’s the trick in photography.
 You put who you are in the photograph.
 Most people haven’t lived a life.
 I almost died on drugs.
 My father was a gangster….
 My mother was an alcoholic, committed suicide.
 I had a life.
 My guts are in those pictures.
 That’s why my pictures are really strong.”

-Now those portraits commissioned by Multistory, shot from 2013 to 2014 in West Bromwich, Dudley and Wolverhampton – the so-called ‘Black Country’, a reference to the region’s past as one of the birthplaces of the Industrial Revolution – have been put out as an 180-page book by Setanta.
+Now those portraits, shot from 2013 to 2014 in West Bromwich, Dudley and Wolverhampton – the so-called ‘Black Country’, a reference to the region’s past as one of the birthplaces of the Industrial Revolution – have been put out as an 180-page book by Setanta.

 The book’s design, bound using stainless steel screws and with a cover printed with silver on black paper, is a nod to the factory and warehouse settings of the places where Gilden photographed.
 (There’s also a special edition that comes with a silkscreen-printed stainless steel cover and a print.)